natemcmaster/blog/_posts/dev/2017-11-11-build-tools-in-nuget.md

 ### nuspec

-To wrap the tool and target into a package, we'll need to write a custom nuspec file to package it altogether.
-The `$publishdir$` is treated as a variable that must be passed in during the packaging step.
+To wrap the tool and targets files into a package, we'll need to write a custom nuspec file.
+`$publishdir$` is treated as a variable that must be passed in during the packaging step.

 Add a nuspec file to your project folder that looks like this: